elap733/NBA-Injuries-Analysis/README.md

 - Merge datasets on "player name" and "year" columns

 ## Analysis
-This analysis examines the injury trends briefly previewed in Figures 4 and 5.
 This analysis only includes players averaging more than 10 minutes per game in the season in which the injury occurred.
 For the purposes of this analysis,  "serious injuries" are defined as those causing a player to miss 15 or more games.

 ### Analysis of Injury Trends